 Your ultimate Loch Ness adventure.
 Travel the full length of the loch, explore wonderful waterfalls, and visit cosy villages.

-Loch Ness - Take a chance to go on an optional boat cruise or wander down to this alluring and eerie loch.
+Loch Ness* - Take a chance to go on an optional boat cruise of this alluring and eerie loch.

 Invermoriston - Go for a wonderful wander through lush forests and cascading waterfalls.